 Now, imagine being locked up inside a cage or “crate” yourself even if it’s only for a few hours each day.
 You may even have your smartphone for entertainment.
 However, you won’t have the option of using the toilet or leaving unless someone decides to let you out.
 Your freedom and movement are completely restricted.
 Sadly, you’re denied the natural freedoms of relieving yourself, walking around, and stretching.

 As I was crated since puppyhood, I certainly got used to crate life because I didn’t know anything else.
 Consequently, I grew emotionally attached to my cage.
 However, this doesn’t mean that I LIKED being confined.
 Honestly, who does?
-Aside from limited space, I had no access to water or food.
+Aside from limited space, I barely had access to fresh water or food.
 I could never get out of the cage myself so I would wait anxiously for hours until the door opens.
 Upon release, I could finally pee, poop, eat, drink, stretch, and walk.
 It felt like heaven each time!

 #2 Reason NOT to crate your dog – IT CREATES PSYCHOLOGICAL ISSUES

+This is one of the most compelling reasons NOT to crate your dog.
 Dogs feel emotions just like humans; they experience happiness, sadness, pain, confusion, and grief.
 Dogs do NOT like isolation.
 They are social animals and thrive on interaction with humans and other dogs.
 Long-term isolation leads to a host of mental and emotional distress – think loneliness, depression, separation anxiety, and even withdrawal.
 What if your parents continuously confine you to a tiny closet or basement that restricts your freedom and mobility?
 No matter how “safe” you think you are inside the closet, you will feel isolated.
 Sure, you may get used to your “area,” but you will surely experience feelings of loneliness, and yet, that loneliness can eventually lead to depression.

 On a daily basis, I desperately waited for my former parent to return because my bladder would feel like bursting by the end of the afternoon.
 Several hours went by.
 No one came.
 By the end of the 9th hour, I felt so miserable as I also became thirsty and hungry.
 The moment I heard a faint click of the garage door opener, I would stand up holding my front paws against the bars crying until he gave me the slightest attention.
 After my rescue, I came to my new family with psychological issues.
 Not only was I not used to human affection, but I also suffered from major separation anxiety.
 Constantly afraid of being left alone, I’d cry and even tremble at times when I sense that my parents are leaving.